marsipu/mne-pipeline-hd/mne_pipeline_hd/development/development_considerations.md

    go here (e.g. `n_jobs` or `use_cuda`)

 ## Nodes

 Nodes should improve usability and the representation of the pipeline by the following:

 - The order of execution is now clearer and renders the function-dependency considerations obsolete.
 - The user can now see the input and output of each function.
 - Parameters will now go to each function directly, overview only optional
 - Using multiple File-Lists or Projets side-by-side will be more easy to handle.
--

 ## Custom Functions Overhaul

 - Instead of using meeg/fsmri in functions the data-type (which then should be reserved namespaces like "raw" or "epochs") can be used.
 Maybe that makes meeg/fsmri obsolete in the end but for group analysis group is still handy.
-- data-types need to be declared and visible somewhere
+- data-types need to be stored in Controller and visible somewhere

+## Controller and Project

+- The Controller stores settings, custom functions and manages projects
+- The Project stores the data-paths and the pipeline
+- initially there was the idea to merge Controller and Project, but this would make the Controller very complex and e.g. project changes where custom functions/configurations want to stay the same would have to be reloaded every time.

+## Using MNE-BIDS

+- For derivatives, "processing" and "description" in BIDSPath will help to implement parameter-presets and custom processing steps

+## Plot Overview

+- Rather use MNE Report than refine the custom plot overview (slow and interactive features not as refined as MNE Report)